 This page gives you links to information from key organisations in the sport sector.

-EFDS is a charity is working to make active lives possible with a vision that disabled people are active for life.
-Disability Rights UK works closely with EFDS through different programmes, initiatives and resources to engage many organisations, including those in the sport sector.
+Activity Alliance (formerly called EFDS) is a charity is working to make active lives possible with a vision that disabled people are active for life.
+Disability Rights UK works closely with Activity Alliance through different programmes, initiatives and resources to engage many organisations, including those in the sport sector.
 Together we are supporting more disabled people to get active.

-Key resources produced in partnership with Disability Rights UK with EFDS include:
+Key resources produced in partnership by Disability Rights UK with Activity Alliance include:

 - Me Being Active video series: The ‘Me, Being Active’ video series was released in December 2015.
 Meet Cassie, Cath, Chandni, Hannah and Wolf.
 They are five disabled people with a range of impairments, who all lead active lives.
 In their own words, each individual shares their personal story.
 As well as discussing how they first became active, they explain the way it makes them feel.